Pilot Research Grants

 Applications undergo a formal peer-review process and will be ranked for funding priority based on strategic and scientific merit.

-All members of the Harvard Medical School (HMS) research community with a rank of instructor and above are invited to apply.
-Individuals may serve as the PI of only one proposal.
+All members of the Harvard Medical School (HMS) research community with a faculty appointment of instructor and above are invited to apply.
+Individuals may serve as the PI of only one proposal per application cycle.

-Projects must be scientifically meritorious and aligned with the one or more of the following strategic themes: musculoskeletal health, healthy aging and mind-body exercise.
+Projects must be scientifically meritorious and aligned with the one or more of the following strategic themes: the Science of Mind-Body Connections, Clinical Effectiveness of Multimodal and Integrative Interventions, Systems and Translational Biology in Integrative Medicine, and Placebo and the Science of Human Connections.

 - Projects should not be merely an extension of ongoing work but rather novel ideas/programs which require seed funding.